 1. Open Circuit or Magnetic Characteristics of DC Generator

-When the generator is open-circuited, no current flows through the load.
-In this condition. the generator draws a field excitation current and develops no load voltage.
-The terminal voltage is equal to the generator’s generated EMF.
 The field winding is disconnected from the generator circuit to find out the no-load characteristics, and the generator is separately excited from the external source.
 Thus, the series field winding remains disconnected from the circuit and the generator draws only the no-load current.

 The plot between the no-load current and generator voltage is drawn to find the magnetic characteristics of the generator.

 Here in the above diagram, curve “A” shows the magnetic characteristic of the series wound DC generator.
 The no-load voltage increases with an increase in the field current, and the linearity of the curve remains up to a certain extent.
-After reaching the saturation point, the change in the no-load voltage is insignificant and no change in the no-load voltage.
-The graph starts above the origin point “O” and shows that there exists some residual magnetism in the generator.

 2. Internal Characteristics of DC Generator

-The internal characteristics of the DC generator are a very important characteristic, and it shows the relationship between the load current, armature current, and the generated voltage.
 When the generator delivers current to the load, the terminal voltage(Eg) is always less than the no-load voltage (E0) because of the armature reaction.
-The armature reaction causes a voltage drop in the armature; thus, we get a lower voltage at the output compared to the no-load voltage.
+The armature reaction drops the voltage in the armature, lowering the output voltage compared to the no-load voltage.

 We can see the drop in the voltage in Figure 2 curve B. The amount of voltage drop depends on the magnitude of the armature current.
 The voltage drop in the armature is equal to Ia * Ra.
 Curve B of Figure 2 shows the internal characteristics of the series wound DC generator.